-Some might argue that it’s just a fad.
+Some might argue that ESG is just a fad.
 But the factors that have driven the movement are only becoming more significant as time goes on:

 - Technology and the rise of transparency are here to stay

-- Gathering and processing data will become ever easier and cheaper
+- Gathering and processing data will become even easier and cheaper

 - Smart algorithms will allow for better interpretation of non-traditional financial information